jescalan/roots/readme.md

 A light, super fast, and intuitive build system meant for rapid advanced front end development.

+**NOTE:** This is super alpha at the moment, and not prepared for mainstream use.
+If you still want to check it out, by all means feel free, but don't be surprised if a few little pieces aren't working properly.
+And get in touch too, ping me [on twitter](http://twitter.com/jenius) and I'd be glad to help out!

 ### Installation

 Make sure you have [node.js](http://nodejs.org/) installed, then just run `npm install roots-static -g` and you'll be all set.